leesean5150/ml_pipeline/README.md

 - Random Forest
     - Random Forest is a suitable model for this task because it is an ensemble method making use of decision trees, thus gaining the benefits of using a decision tree.
     - On top of the things mentioned above from the decision tree, it also introduces a random element to the dataset that is fed to each tree.
 This leads to less overfitting in the model.
+## Evaluation of Models
+There are three methods of evaluation used for this task:
+- Accuracy: arguably the most important metric out of all three, because it talks about how well the model can predict whether or not the call is a scam based on the given parameters.
+A higher accuracy means that the model is able to better predict scam calls which directly solves the problem statement of identifying scam calls.
+- Precision: although important, it is not what makes or break this model, because it just measures the ratio of true positives / actual positives.
+This is an important consideration however, since we do not want to be classifying non-scam calls as scam calls since it might put the user or caller through unnecessary inconvenience in a real world setting, since the situation is still reversible.
+- Confusion Matrix: arguably also one of the more important metrics, but more specifically, the measure of false negatives and actual negatives.
+In the real world setting, the repurcussions of a false negative is very high, since the model is classifying a scam call as a non-scam call, which could result in the user being scammed, which is likely to be irreversible.
+### Decision Tree
+### Gradient Boosting
+### Random Forest